 Ourense’s cathedral, also known as Saint Martin’s Basilica, is home to the Santo Cristo, among other things.
 The Santo Cristo figure was originally brought from Fisterra to Ourense in the XIV century by Don Vasco Pérez Mariños, who was the city’s bishop at the time.

 Also in the cathedral, you can admire the 13th-century Pórtico del Paraíso and the permanent nativity scene in the chapels of San Cosme and San Damián.

-More to explore in Ourense, Via de la Plata
+More to explore in Ourense

-Once you have visited Ourense’s three most famous attractions, it is time to discover many other things about Ourense that will make you love the city.
+Once you have visited Ourense’s three most famous attractions, it is time to discover many other things that will make you love the city.
 Take some time to explore the old town and walk around its charming pedestrian streets and quintessentially Galician granite squares, dotted with fountains, ‘cruceiros’ (crosses) and statues dedicated to some of Ourense’s most famous writers.

-Stroll along the arches of the main square, home to the city hall and Episcopal Palace, where the main festivities in the city take place.
-There are many more chapels, churches and monuments to visit in the city, such as the convent of Saint Francis and the archaeology museum, but if you are more inclined to relax in a green space or stretch the legs and watch the world go by, head for the Alameda park or the Parque do Posío botanic gardens.
+Take a break to taste traditional Galician cooking in one of the many bars and restaurants in the old town, and you shouldn’t leave without having a sip of Ourense’s best juices.
 Ourense’s wine might not be as well known abroad as Albariño but the province has four ‘Denominación de Orixe’ (Origin Designation) wine labels of great quality: Ribeiro, Valdeorras, Ribeira Sacra and Monterrei.

-- Os Maios, a pre-Roman festival to welcome the Spring.
+- Os Maios, a pre-Roman festival to welcome the spring.
 Held on the third of May.

 - International Cinema Festival in November